This article was last updated on April 20, 2020.

 - Validated by AAMI: The Association for the Advancement of Medical Instrumentation (AAMI) regularly reviews blood pressure measuring devices.
 They publish which devices pass their test, how the device should be used, and if they are recommended or not.

-Reliable blood pressure monitors can be found at places like Walgreens, Target, Walmart, or Amazon.
 Once you’ve found a blood pressure monitor you like, take it to your personal doctor to check its accuracy against their device and get a lesson on how to use it.

 If you put money into a health savings account (HSA) or flexible spending account (FSA), you can use that money to purchase a home blood pressure monitor.
 They're considered eligible expenses for both HSAs and FSAs External Site.